syseleven/kubernetes-debugging-workshop/10-exercise/README.md

 3. **Fix the issue:**
    - Identify and resolve the root cause of the misconfiguration.
-   - Verify the application is accessible.
+   - Verify the application is accessible through the ingress resource.

 ## Cleanup